native-land-digital/next-nld/README.md

 ### Notes for current development to-dos

-- Check out 404s, review logs
 - Adding refresh router during editing
+- Improving the 404 page to give some suggestions
+- User pagination

 During first deploy:
 - Download and store backups from Pressable
 - Setting up regular backups for Supabase (beyond 7 day standard, once per month or so dump it somewhere)

-After first deploy:
-- Improving the 404 page to give some suggestions
-- Deleting the test user once Tanya and Victor are created

 After things are confirmed and comfy:
-- Deploying app changes
 - Switch over Prod tilesets to existing tilesets (since those are part of shared Mapbox tilesets?)
-- Testing editing shapes, seeing how quickly the changes appear in frontend with cache
 - re adding Google Analytics?
 - Moving to free plan with Cloudflare?
 - Removing all the extra CPanel-related DNS records